Mmushtaq50/Sailpoint-IIQ/README.md

 # Sailpoint-IIQ
-Great way to manage and monitor identity and access of users in organization - This repo consist of Rules,Workflows etc..!
+Great way to manage and monitor identity and access of users in organization ..!